-The National Institute of Justice is committed to being a transformative force in the criminal justice field by meeting five strategic challenges:
+The National Institute of Justice is committed to being a transformative force in the criminal justice field by meeting six strategic challenges:

 - Translating knowledge to practice — disseminating rigorous scientific research to criminal justice professionals to advance what works best in preventing and reducing crime.

 - Advancing technology — building a more effective, fair, and efficient criminal justice system through technology.

 - Working across disciplines — connecting the physical, forensic, and social sciences to reduce crime and promote justice.

 - Bolstering the research infrastructure — supporting new scholars, encouraging researchers from a broad array of disciplines to apply their work to criminal justice, and increasing the availability of research findings and data.

 - Adopting a global perspective — understanding crime in its social context within the U.S. and the world.

 Our long-term research agenda is founded on these strategic challenges.
 At the heart of our planning process is the need to balance the state of current research knowledge with the pressing needs of criminal justice practitioners and policymakers.

 Broadly, we support research, evaluation, and development projects in seven areas:

 - Causes and correlates of crime.